daattali/beautiful-jekyll/ads/StatTF2017.md

 ---
 layout: page
-subtitle: Postdoctoral Teaching & Learning Fellow, UBC Vancouver
 ---

+## Postdoctoral Teaching & Learning Fellow, UBC Vancouver

 The [University of British Columbia, Vancouver](http://www.ubc.ca/about) invites applications for a Postdoctoral Teaching & Learning Fellow, associated with the Master of Data Science (MDS) program.
 This program is a collaborative effort of the [Department of Computer Science](https://www.cs.ubc.ca) and the [Department of Statistics](http://www.stat.ubc.ca), within the [Faculty of Science](http://science.ubc.ca).
 The Fellow will be based in the Department of Statistics but work closely with colleagues from both departments.